 No one likes to think about death.
 Especially their own.
-But the fact is, I have this sweet friend that depend on me for care.
+But the fact is, I have this sweet friend that depends on me for care.
 So, with that in mind, I put together an estate plan to ensure they don’t end up in a shelter if I die unexpectedly.

 You’ve probably looked into estate planning at some point already, or at least heard of it.
 Estate planning is one of the most important steps any person can take to make sure that their final property and important health care wishes are honored, and that loved ones are provided for in their absence.
-You think about who will get your house, your car, precious keepsakes perhaps, but have you thought about your pets?
+You think about who will get your house, your car, and precious keepsakes perhaps, but have you thought about your pets?

 To help keep your dog or other pets from entering the system, you need to have a plan in place.
 Pet estate planning, although essential, is often overlooked.
 We’ve made it easier for you a provided a list of frequently asked questions regarding pet estate planning to help you better understand the legal process and possible repercussions of not having a plan in place.